w8tcha/WatchersNET.UrlShorty/README.md

 # WatchersNET.UrlShorty
 This Module allows users to shorten a long URL and share it, this is a similiar service to web services like bit.ly, tinyurl.com and others.
 It also contains a Web Service (to be used as an API for creating / retrieving shortened URLs)

-This was Converted from a Sourceforge Project [url:URL Shortener for ASP.NET|http://sourceforge.net/projects/shorturl-dotnet/] by glenarma
+This was Converted from a Sourceforge Project [URL Shortener for ASP.NET](http://sourceforge.net/projects/shorturl-dotnet/) by glenarma

 For example, you can turn this link: